 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, asthma, or a history of an allergic reaction to any contrast agent.
+- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, liver disease, asthma, diabetes, high blood pressure, or a history of an allergic reaction to any contrast agent.

 - Tell your doctor if you have severe kidney disease.
-Also tell your doctor if you had a liver transplant recently or if you are going to have a transplant.
-The risk of having a very serious disease called nephrogenic systemic fibrosis (NSF) is increased in patients with severe kidney disease.
-Even if you have severe kidney problems, your doctor may decide that it is still important to use this medicine.
-Check with your doctor right away if you have burning or itching of the skin; red or dark patches on the skin; skin swelling, hardening, or tightening; joint stiffness; limited range of motion in the arms and legs; pain that is deep in the hip bone or ribs; or muscle weakness after you get the injection.
-These may be symptoms of nephrogenic systemic fibrosis.
+Your risk of a serious disease called nephrogenic systemic fibrosis (NSF) is increased if you have severe kidney disease.
+Check with your doctor right away if you have red or dark patches on your skin; burning, itching, swelling, hardening, or tightening of your skin; joint stiffness; trouble moving your arms and legs; pain in your hip bone or ribs; or muscle weakness after you get the injection.

 - Make sure any doctor or dentist who treats you knows that you are using this medicine.
 This medicine may affect the results of certain medical tests.

 Call your doctor right away if you notice any of these side effects: